Top electric car myths, busted

 1. EVs are more environmentally friendly

 That depends where and how you recharge them.
-Use renewable electricity – such as solar from your rooftop, or from any power point in Tasmania (which is on track to have 100 per cent renewable-sourced electricity by 2022) – and there are no carbon dioxide (CO2) emissions.
+Use renewable electricity – such as solar from your rooftop, or from any power point in Tasmania (which uses renewable and hydro power) – and there are no carbon dioxide (CO2) emissions.

-But, in Victoria, about 85 per cent of electricity comes from CO2-intensive sources such as coal and gas.
-According to the Department of the Environment and Energy, that translates to 1.07 kilograms of CO2 per kilowatt-hour of electricity used.
-In an EV with an 80kWh battery that amounts to 85.6 kilograms of CO2.
+In Victoria, about 71 per cent of electricity is generated from CO2-intensive sources such as coal and gas.
+According to the The Department of Environment, Land, Water and Planning that amounts to 1.13 kg of CO2 per kiloWatt hour.
+In an EV with an 80kWh battery that amounts to 90.4kg of CO2.

-To get a similar 350-kilometre driving range from a similar petrol-powered car you would need about 40 litres of fuel, which emits 92.4 kilograms of CO2.
+To get a similar 500-kilometre driving range from a similar petrol-powered car, such as a Kia Sportage or Mazda CX-5, you would need about 40 litres of fuel, which emits 92kg of CO2.

 There’s also a broader debate about the environmental cost of sourcing materials, shipping vehicles and recycling older cars.
 That’s cracking the proverbial can of worms, albeit one many car makers are addressing, with plans to be CO2 neutral within decades.